medcomdk/dk-medcom-hospitalnotification/input/pagecontent/StructureDefinition-medcom-hospitalNotification-encounter-intro.md

 ### Scope and usage
 This profile is used as the Encounter resource for the HospitalNotification message.
 The HospitalNotificationEncounter inherits from the MedComCoreEncounter.
-Besides the references shown on the figure below, the MedComHospitalNotificationEncounter contains an episode of care identifier, a status describing the status of the encounter e.g., if the patient is *onleave* and the class of the admission, which can be either *inpatient* or *emergency*.
+Besides the references shown on the figure below, the MedComHospitalNotificationEncounter contains an episode of care identifier (Danish: forløbsid), a status describing the status of the encounter e.g., if the patient is *onleave* and the class of the admission, which can be either *inpatient* or *emergency*.
 Both status and class shall be included in all messages and depending on the status of the encounter, the status and class shall be assigned to different codes.
 [Here you the find the combination of codes](https://medcomdk.github.io/dk-medcom-hospitalnotification/#hospitalnotification-codes-in-fhir).

 The HospitalNotification message is sent without patient consent, why only a limited data set is allowed to transmit due to Danish legislation.
 For this reason, is the HospitalNotificationEncounter profile quite narrow. <a href="https://medcomdk.github.io/dk-medcom-hospitalnotification/#clinical-guidelines" target="_blank">More information about the legal aspects can be found here</a>.